weweb-assets/ww-flexbox/AI.md

 ***Description***: HTML div with configurable display properties via styles key

 ***Specifications***:
--IMPORTANT: The `display` style is mandatory in the styles.
+-IMPORTANT: The default value for `display` is `flex`, not `block`
--IMPORTANT: The default value for `flexDirection` is `row` -For grid column template, you can only use 2 simple formats "repeat(2,1fr)" or "1fr 1fr".
+-IMPORTANT: The default value for `flexDirection` is `row` -Display must be one of: `block`, `flex`, `grid`, `inline-block`, `inline-flex`, `inline-grid`, `none` -For grid column template, you can only use 2 simple formats "repeat(2,1fr)" or "1fr 1fr".
 Ex: repeat(auto-fill,minmax(300px,1fr)) is totally forbidden.
--Display must be one of: `block`, `flex`, `grid`, `inline-block`, `inline-flex`, `inline-grid`, `none`

 ***Children***:
   - children: Array of elements